About

 Currently, I am a PhD student at McGill University, Department of Physics, working in Prof. Nikolas Provatas group.

-Through theoretical modelling and computational tools, I study the atomic-scale behaviour of materials, particularly metals, and its connection to macroscopic properties.
-My research focuses on the interplay between atomic species and different phases for a given material processing, and how it affects the resulting microstructure.
-Once a theory is developed, a numerical model usually follows, allowing for the simulation of microstructure evolution during specific material processing.
+Through theoretical modeling and computational methods, I investigate the atomic-scale behavior of materials—particularly metals—and its connection to macroscopic properties.
+My research focuses on how atomic species interact across different phases during material processing, and how these interactions shape the resulting microstructure.
+Building on theoretical developments, I construct numerical models that enable the simulation of microstructure evolution under specific processing conditions.

-My research interests lie at the intersection of condensed matter physics and materials science and engineering:
+My research interests lie at the intersection of condensed matter physics and materials science and engineering, with a focus on:

-• Simulation of morphology and microstructure evolution in metals
+- Simulation of morphological instabilities and microstructure evolution in metals

 For author name, I go by: Daniel L. Coelho or D. L. Coelho.